alexpdev/blackjack/README.md

 Hopefully one day it will be a interface for BlackJack that tracks deck data and card draw probabilities....

-Unlikely to be updated any time soon.
+Unlikely to be updated any time soon